Regalis11/BaroModDoc/docs/ContentTypes/Character.md

 </StatusEffect>
 ```

+See [Status effects](../Misc/StatusEffect.md) for further information.

 - `sound`: Defines a sound to play given the character's state.
 If specifier tags are defined, sounds can be constrained to only play if the character has a given tag.
 - Example:

 ```xml
 <sound File="Content/Characters/Human/female_damage1.ogg" State="Damage" Range="500" Volume="1" Tags="Female" />